ikepaul/gabo-frontend/README.md

 - Card themes.
 - User can login in with firebase and their name is displayed.
 - Card theme is stored in firebase.
+- Players are ordered the same around the "table" for all clients.

 ## Missing Features